kiko19881988/pancake-prediction/README.md

 ___
 ## Run
 In order to run this app, you need to install the dependencies first based on the `environment.yml` or `requirements.txt` files.

+    conda env create -f environment.yml

 Once the dependencies are installed, run the dashboard using `streamlit`.

     streamlit run ./main.py